 Each new road begins with soil and rock construction

 Nature does not always provide the ideal ground conditions – whether for civil engineering or structural engineering projects.
 Quite often, the existing soil requires preliminary treatment to improve its bearing capacity.
 In other places, massive rock formations need to be levelled.
-What methods are used for laying the foundations?
+Which methods are used to lay the foundations?